Introduction to QR codes

 Why use QR codes?

-QR codes are a great tool to connect web resources with physical places or processes, but they may not be right in every context.
-Before using this tool, first ask yourself: why do I need a QR code?
+QR codes are a tool used to connect web resources with physical places or processes, but they may not be right in every context.
+Before using this tool, ask yourself: why do I need a QR code?

-Use a QR code to bridge the online and offline worlds.
-Here are a few examples of QR codes used in ideal ways:
+If you have assessed your situation and choose to use a QR code to bridge the online and offline worlds, here are a few examples of them used in ideal ways:

 Alternatives to consider